uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

 ## Usability Guidance

-<strong>If you're only collecting information on race:</strong>
+<strong>If you're only collecting information on race.</strong> Do allow users to select all races that apply with clear hint text, e.g., "Select all that apply".

-Label for Race field:
-- Race (Select all that apply)

-<strong>If you’re collecting combined race and ethnicity information, consider using checkboxes for race (either the minimum list or an expanded list), combined with open-ended text input for ethnicity:</strong>
+<strong>If you’re collecting race and ethnicity information.</strong> Strongly consider using checkboxes for race combined with an open-ended text input for ethnicity self-identification.
+Do allow users to select all races that apply, and multiple ethnicities, with clear hint text, e.g.,

-Label for combined Race checkbox and open-ended ethnicity self-identification text input field:
-- I identify my race and ethnicity as

-[ ] checkboxes

-Select all that apply

-(see potential checkbox items list below)

-Please describe your ethnicity (You may report more than one ethnicity):
+Select all that apply" and "You may report more than one ethnicity".
-[ Text Input ]

-Label for opt out of providing requested information:
-- Prefer not to say

-Race checkbox items (OMB’s minimum categories):
-Which of the following best describes you?
-(Select all that apply)
+Do allow users to opt out of providing race and ethnicity information with a "Prefer not to say" option.

+<strong>OMB’s minimum categories for race:</strong>
 - American Indian or Alaska Native
 - Asian or Pacific Islander
 - Black or African American
 - Hispanic or Latinx
 - White
 - A race or ethnicity not listed here
-- Prefer not to say

-Race checkbox items (These are the expanded categories tested in the 2020 US Census):
+<strong>Expanded categories testing in the 2020 Census:</strong>
-Which of the following best describes you?
-(Select all that apply)
 - American Indian or Alaska Native
 - Asian
 - Black or African American